jalspach/GoOakflat/README.md

         * Heat Exchanger formulas
             * Towers (with and without fan)
             * Heat Exchanger
+        * Option - Do I build an "engine" function that adds RAD or whatever to each part?
     * Interface
         * Show stats
         * Input controls